MathurinD/MathurinD.github.io/_posts/2025-09-13-longread-rnaseq.md

 **Input** 300ng polyA+ RNA or 1ug total RNA (~300k cells)

-**Output** Fastq file (20-100M PE reads) -> Gene expression
+**Output** Fastq file (5-10M full length transcripts, 60-120Gb) -> Transcript expression

 ## Strategic Value

-<!--
+- Whole transcriptome for differential expression analysis.
 By comparing multiple samples, we know the effect of perturbations (drug, disease, [knock-out](/2025-09-02-single-ko.md), etc) on the transcriptome of the cell.
 This can be used to understand gene regulation, how a drug works, or which processes a disease affects.
+- Full length transcript for perfect isoform resolution and splicing events determination
+- (direct RNA sequencing only) polyA tail and RNA modifications

+<!--

 RNAseq provides the sequence of all expressed genes, meaning variants (e.g. SNPs, gene fusions) can be called but coverage will be biased towards highly expressed genes.
 In the context of cancer and with deep enough RNAseq, sub-clonal exonic mutations can be detected for most genes.